mellisa-phongsa/453VulkanStarter/README.md

 This repository contains starter code that you can use for homework assignments in CPSC 453 (Introduction to Computer Graphics) at the University of Calgary.

-It is based on the [VulkanLaunchpadStarter](https://github.com/cg-tuwien/VulkanLaunchpadStarter) repository from TU Wien, which in turn is based on [VulkanLaunchpad](https://github.com/cg-tuwien/VulkanLaunchpad). `VulkanLaunchapad` is a framework by TU Wien targeted at Vulkan beginners.
+It is based on the [VulkanLaunchpadStarter](https://github.com/cg-tuwien/VulkanLaunchpadStarter) repository from TU Wien, which in turn is based on [VulkanLaunchpad](https://github.com/cg-tuwien/VulkanLaunchpad). `VulkanLaunchpad` is a framework by TU Wien targeted at Vulkan beginners.
 It abstracts some of the hard and overly verbose parts of the Vulkan C API.

 ## Setup